 Dirk Kotzé is a Professor in Political Sciences at the University of South Africa (UNISA).
 His graduate studies were in both Political Sciences and History at the universities of Stellenbosch, Pretoria and the Witwatersrand.
 He also attended courses in political conflict resolution at Uppsala University in Sweden.

 Since 1988 he has been involved in academic teaching and especially concentrates on South African politics, political conflict resolution, public policy and ideologies.
-He is actively involved in the most important professional organisations of the Political Sciences: as one of the Vice-Presidents of the International Political Science Association and as the National Secretary of the South African Association of Political Studies.
+He is actively involved in the most important professional organisations of the Political Sciences: as a former Vice-President of the International Political Science Association and as a Council member of the South African Association of Political Studies.